Internet marketing is a simple and effective way to make money.

 - Email Marketing

-To find the best strategy, you must have goals.
+To be able to create the best marketing plan for your business, you must have goals.

-In the rest of this post, we’ll be looking at the different types of internet marketing strategies and how best to use them.
+In the rest of this post, we’ll be looking at the different types of internet marketing strategies and what are the best ways to use them.

 We’ll start off with social media marketing, which is the best way for a new business to start advertising online.

-80% of internet users are on social media!
+80% of internet users are on social media channels!

 Make no mistake about it, social media marketing works and it’s here to stay.